A Star Is Born (1937 film): Plot

 Norman stays sober for a while, but his frustration over his situation finally pushes him over the edge, and he starts drinking again.
 When Esther wins the industry's top award (the Academy Award for Best Actress), he interrupts her acceptance speech by drunkenly demanding three awards for the worst acting of the year and accidentally slapping her when he dramatically swings his arms back.

 A stay at a sanatorium seems to cure Norman's increasingly disruptive alcoholism, but a chance encounter with Libby allows the press agent to vent his long-concealed contempt.
 Norman goes on a four-day drinking binge, and he is arrested for drunk driving.
 In court, the judge sentences him to 90 days of incarceration, but Esther pleads with the judge to put Norman under her care.
-The judge, who is impressed with Esther's acting success, suspends Norman's sentence and puts Norman's custody into Esther's hands.
+The judge, who is impressed with Esther's acting success, suspends Norman's sentence and puts his custody into Esther's hands.
 Esther decides to give up her career to devote herself to his rehabilitation.
 After Norman overhears her discussing her plan with Oliver, he drowns himself in the Pacific Ocean.

 Shattered, Esther decides to quit and go home.
 Showing up soon afterward is her grandmother, who has heard that Esther is quitting.
 Her grandmother tells her of a letter Norman sent her when they got married.
 The letter stated how proud he was of Esther and how much he loved her.

-Because of her grandmother's words and the reminder of Norman's deep love, Esther is convinced to stay in show business.
+Due to her grandmother's words and the reminder of Norman's deep love, Esther is convinced to stay in show business.
 At the premiere of her next film at Grauman's Chinese Theatre, when Esther is asked to say a few words into the microphone to her many fans listening across the world, she announces "Hello, everybody.
 This is Mrs. Norman Maine."